krishauser/Klampt/Python/docs/source/Manual-Control.rst

 |Trapezoidal velocity profiles|

-(Note: One limitation of the API is that it is impossible to have certain joints controlled by a motion queue, while others are controlled by PID commands.)
+(Note: One limitation of the API is that it is impossible to have a subset of joints controlled by a motion queue, while others are controlled by PID or torque commands.)

 API summary
 ~~~~~~~~~~~~